 With a beach for every day of the year, Antigua is a white sand island with picture-perfect seascapes and a tranquil reﬁned style.
 British Colonial history is ever-present, with Nelson’s Dockyard, impressive sailing ships and handsome plantation houses dotting the island.

 Centrally located within the Caribbean, this island oﬀers an array of activities that allow you to explore the wondrous landscape.
-Watersports abound, from catamaran and sailing trips to the rich yachting scene, ship wrecks for keen scuba divers and fantastic snorkelling opportunities.
+Watersports abound, from catamaran and sailing trips to the rich yachting scene, shipwrecks for keen scuba divers and fantastic snorkelling opportunities.
 On land, visit the rainforest, embark on the scenic Fig Tree Drive or take a kayaking trip through the magical mangroves.
 The varied local cuisine is well worth sampling: mouth-watering Creole seafood; fungi and pepperpot, a delicious stew; and the freshest indigenous fruits including mangoes, papayas and pineapples.
 Take in the historic sights such as the sugar plantation Betty’s Hope or the impressive Fort Berkeley, the island’s defensive mainstay for centuries.
-From the world-famous yacht regattas, charter yacht shows and Antigua Sailing Week in April to the weekly Sunday barbecue party at Shirley Heights and flamboyant carnivals of July and August, Antigua is vibrant, buzzing and a delight to all the senses.
+From the world-famous yacht regattas, charter yacht shows and ﬂamboyant carnivals of July and August, Antigua is vibrant,buzzing and a delight to all the senses.

 Jumby Bay Island heralds a new level of sophistication and elegance in the Caribbean.
 Housed on a 300 acre private island reached by a short boat journey from the main island of Antigua, there is a fantastic feeling of space and e [...]View Hotel

 Blue Waters, an impressive whitewashed residence, overlooks two white sand beaches and a fabulous Caribbean seascape.
 It is intimate, graceful and classical in style, drawing its valued guests back year after year.
 Set in 17 acres [...]View Hotel